Misty Mountain, Winding River

 Driver Subject: Learning Intentions

-1. Introductory Knowledge: The children are introduced to the unit and know the physical features of a river.
+1. Retrieval - Capital cities of Europe.
+Main - describe and understand key aspects of: physical geography, including: rivers.
+Introductory Knowledge: The children are introduced to the unit and know the 3 stages of a river and the characteristics of each stage.

 🏁 BIG FINISH